emacsmirror/quick-sdcv/README.md

 ## Comments from users

-- [ecraven](https://github.com/jamescherti/quick-sdcv.el/issues/4#issue-3816307365): Thank you very much for this mode, it is proving very helpful!
+- [ecraven on GitHub](https://github.com/jamescherti/quick-sdcv.el/issues/4#issue-3816307365): Thank you very much for this mode, it is proving very helpful!

+- [mingey on GitHub](https://github.com/jamescherti/quick-sdcv.el/discussions/5): "I don't know if this is the appropriate place, but I wanted to thank you for writing this mode -- I've been using Emacs about a year now, and it's still constantly surprising me with its depth, and the richness of the added value the community brings.
+This package is a perfect example; I do a lot of reading in Emacs now, and with minimal configuration, I can be reading an epub and, with a keystroke, instantly get the OED article for a word I'm curious about...it's one of those Emacs things that feels miraculous.
+I'm so grateful to you for taking the time to write the mode and for sharing it so generously; I hope (and expect) I'll be using it with pleasure for years to come."

 ## Links